best places to live in Fort Myers Florida

 Best New Construction Worth Watching in Fort Myers 2026

-If you want a brand new home in 2026, the market has loosened up considerably.
+If you want a brand new home in 2026, the market has loosened considerably.
 Builders are offering incentives.
 Closing costs are negotiable.
-Inventory is real, not the unicorn it was in 2022.

 ONE Fort Myers